leanleon93/AnimationRemovePlugin/README.md

 # BnS AnimeFilter (▰˘◡˘▰)
 (anime not included)

-## A Blade & Soul plugin to show/hide the skills for specific classes/specializations to provide a cleaner screen in combat without hiding party members.
+## A Blade & Soul NEO plugin to show/hide the skills for specific classes/specializations to provide a cleaner screen in combat without hiding party members.

 ## Features
 - Show/hide skills for specific classes/specializations.